 Global perspectives that enrich understanding: lessons from Native American healing

 Many Native nations maintain whole medical systems where prayer, plants, and ceremony guide recovery and prevention.
-These systems combine herbal knowledge, manipulative therapies, and community ritual to address acute and chronic conditions.
+These systems combine herbal knowledge, manipulative therapies, and community ritual to address acute and chronic conditions in culturally specific ways.

 Walking in harmony: community ceremonies, symbolism, and preventative health

-Community ceremonies bring family and neighbours together to sing, pray, dance, and share intention.
-These events focus collective energy on recovery and social support.
+Community ceremonies bring family and neighbours together to sing, pray, dance, and share intention; these gatherings marshal collective energy and social support for recovery and resilience.

-Symbolic acts—smoke, song, and movement—help restore balance between personal, family, and community life.
-Healing ceremonies often align social purpose with practical care.
+Symbolic acts—smoke, song, and movement—are used to restore balance between personal, family, and community life.
+In many contexts, healing ceremonies align social purpose with practical care and encourage healthier routines.

-- Plants, stories, and seasonal rites reinforce identity and reduce stress.
+- Plants, stories, and seasonal rites reinforce identity, reduce stress, and support wellbeing.

-- Healing ceremonies can improve treatment adherence when coordinated with clinical care.
+- Healing ceremonies can improve treatment adherence and engagement when coordinated with clinical care and community consent.

-- Traditional systems offer prevention ideas that honour culture while facing modern disease challenges.
+- Traditional systems offer prevention ideas that honour culture while addressing modern health conditions.

 “Ceremonies and everyday practice together sustain health for people and place.”